Kjasuquo/Kjasuquo/README.md

 Software Engineer
 -----------------

 A customer-centric software engineer with superior communication skills and expertise in various technical platforms.
-I understand and meet both client employer needs and develop highly functional, robust, and easy-to-use applications.
+I understand and meet both client and employer needs and develop highly functional, robust, and easy-to-use applications.
 I excel as a hands-on developer and oversee the work of the software teams.

 *   🌍  I'm based in Lagos, Nigeria
 *   ✉️  You can contact me at [okoasuquo@gmail.com](mailto:okoasuquo@gmail.com)
-*   🚀  I'm currently working on gRPC micro-services
+*   🚀  I'm currently working on different platforms including FinTech and Properties platforms
-*   🧠  I'm learning React
+*   🧠  I am always open to learning new things
 *   🤝  I'm open to collaborating on Open source projects with GO.
-*   ⚡  I love travelling and meeting people.
+*   ⚡  I love traveling and meeting people.

 ### Skills